Information for Applicants

 How do I apply?

-Complete an application form along with two letters of recommendation (one from an English teacher, and the other from another teacher and/or school official), and your most recent transcript, and submit your complete package to the Media and Cultural Section of the U.S. Embassy Bangkok via email: PAExchangesBKK@gmail.com with the subject line of “SEAYLP 2020_Your Full Name”.
+Complete an application form (Download here) along with two letters of recommendation (one from an English teacher, and the other from another teacher and/or school official), and your most recent transcript, and submit your complete package to the Media and Cultural Section of the U.S. Embassy Bangkok via email: Usawadee@state.gov with the subject line of “SEAYLP 2022_Your Full Name”.

 Alternatively, you can submit your application via post to the following address: